valexandrov/webpage/index.md

 # Computational Electrochemistry

 The main goal of our research is to gain fundamental theoretical understanding of materials properties and how they manifest in a variety of energy and catalysis applications.
 We are especially interested in the mechanistic interplay between structure, stability and reactivity of electrochemical interfaces playing a central role in electrocatalysis and batteries.
-To this end, we employ a range of thermodynamic, quantum and statistical based computational approaches such as electronic-structure theory, ab initio molecular dynamics and free energy simulations.
+In our research activities, we employ a range of thermodynamic, quantum and statistical based computational approaches such as electronic-structure theory, ab initio molecular dynamics and free energy simulations.

 {:.center}
 {% include section.html full=true %}